-MATH Challengers is an inter-school team-based math competition with a "Grade 8 and under" category and a "Grade 9 and under" category.
+MATH Challengers is an inter-school team-based math competition with "Grade 8 and under", "Grade 9 and under", and "Grade 10 and under" categories.

 Here is the process: